hasura/ndc-bigquery/readme.md

 ### Run

-Run the multitenant Postgres agent with:
+Run the postgres agent with:

 ```
 just run-postgres-ndc